soramame21/connector-api-python-quickstart_4BME280/README.md

 ```python
 python ./app.py
 ```
 3. Open a web page to the web.py server.
 Usually [//localhost:8080](//localhost:8080) will work.
-4. Interact with the web page, blink the LED's, subscribe to the resources, click the button on the board and see the numbers tick up on the web app.
+4. Touch BME280 by finger to see temperature and humidity change on the web app.
-    {{TODO: insert gif's here}}
 5. Modify : go checkout the API for the [mbed-connector-api-python library](https://docs.mbed.com/docs/mbed-connector-api-python/en/latest/) and make your own applications!